DCsunset/pandoc-include/README.md

 ## Features

+* Partial include (since v1.0.0): Allow including only parts of the file using options
 * Code include (since v0.8.5): Allow using `!include` in code blocks
 * Unix style pathname (since v0.8.2)
 * Recursive include (since v0.4.0): It depends on `include-entry` header to work